Three-Day Kayak Tour on New Zealand’s Abel Tasman Coast

 One of the best things I’ve done in New Zealand was a three-day sea-kayaking trip on the coast of Abel Tasman National Park.
 See the photos and get the full scoop on the tour here.

-I’ve done a lot of cool things in New Zealand so far, but my three-day kayak tour on the Abel Tasman coast with Abel Tasman Kayaks has stood out as one of the most unique and enjoyable experiences of my trip.
+I did a lot of cool things on the South Island of New Zealand, but my three-day kayak tour on the Abel Tasman coast with Abel Tasman Kayaks has stood out as one of the most unique and enjoyable experiences of my trip.

 Abel Tasman is New Zealand’s smallest national park and is located on the northwest coast of the South Island.
 Whether you are hiking or kayaking, all trips depart from the small coastal town of Marahau.